deltafi/deltafi/deltafi-docs/public/docs/plugins.md

 localDockerRegistry=localhost:5000
 ```

 Finally, you need some special setup in your `build.gradle` to create the plugin.
-By using the latest `org.deltafi.plugin-convention` your Gradle tasks can generate a Spring Boot Docker image which auomatically has the correct hooks to register your Plugin with DeltaFi.
+By using the latest
+`org.deltafi.plugin-convention` your Gradle tasks can generate a Spring Boot Docker image which automatically has the
+correct hooks to register your Plugin with DeltaFi.
 A local Dockerfile is not necessary.

 ```groovy
 plugins {